Understanding Multiple PSK in WPA3 WiFi

-The ability to use multiple passphrases on a single Service Set Identifier (SSID) has been in place for more than a decade; since that time, this method of access has grown in popularity and has seen increasing adoption from different Wireless Local Area Network (WLAN) Vendors.
+The ability to use multiple passphrases on a single Service Set Identifier (SSID) has been in place for more than a decade.
+Since that time, this method of access has grown in popularity and seen increasing adoption from various Wireless Local Area Network (WLAN) Vendors.

 Wi-Fi Protected Access 2 (WPA2) underpins most of these existing solutions.
 However, weaknesses with WPA2, coupled with the inability of WPA2 to operate on the 6GHz frequency, necessitate alternative solutions.